Fishing at Winchell Lake

 Especially if you’re bringing children.
-The land is very swampy, and it feels like it’s floating on the top of water.
+The land is very swampy, and it feels like it’s floating on the top of the water.
 Because it actually is!
-In the below picture, there was a good 8-10 feet of water directly under this.
+In the below picture, there were a good 8-10 feet of water directly under this.
 You can imagine how bad things could be if a kid was playing and fell in.
 I almost fell in myself, I stepped on the small board – which didn’t really have anything under it.
 Scary.
 These wood pallets are placed here and at various other places around the lake, due to how marshy and spongy it is.
 If these things weren’t there, you’d be standing in ankle deep water.

 In addition to the wood pallets, were lots of cigarette butts and some beer cans.
 So many cigarette butts.
 Clean up after your damn selves.

-Also we heard either a moose or cows nearby.
+Also, we heard either a moose or cows nearby.
 Murrrrrahhhhuhhhhhhhhhhhh!

 We saw a duck close up!
 He casually swam around the pallets, eating bugs, doing duck stuff.
 He hung out for a bit then flew away.
 So long duck.
 We also saw a deer (on the drive), and a frog!!!
 He was just swimming around being a frog.
 I tried to catch him because hey, free frog!
 I was not quick enough.
 Bested by a frog.

-The photos don’t show just how many dragon flies were buzzing all over the place.
+The photos don’t show just how many dragonflies were buzzing all over the place.

 So long duck.
 Not bad for a cell phone picture I suppose?